 Relevant lump sums are tested against the L S A and L S D B A at an R B C E.

+The definition of an RBCE is found in section 637 of the Income Tax (Earnings and Pensions) Act 2003.

 An R B C E can only occur from 6 April 2024.
 Tax-free lump sums paid at an R B C E that are within the L S A and L S D B A will reduce the amount available of that allowance at any future R B C E.

 Lump sums paid in excess of the L S A and L S D B A are taxed at the individual’s or beneficiary’s marginal rate.

+Order of RBCEs

 Where the member has more than one R B C E on the same day, they must decide what order they are taking their benefits in and inform both scheme administrators.
 This works in the same way as under the L T A regime where a member had more than one B C E on the same day.

-An R B C E is defined in section 637 of the Income Tax (Earnings and Pensions) Act 2003.
+Where more than one RBCE occurs on the same day in relation to a deceased member, they are treated as occurring:

+immediately before the member’s death

+immediately after any PCLS to which the member became entitled immediately before death.

+If the member previously had BCEs, the amount of LSDBA available is calculated by deducting the previously used amount and the relevant proportion.

+The relevant proportion is:

+A ÷ B

+A – the amount of lump sum death benefit which relates to the RBCE

+B – the total amount of lump sum death benefits that relate to the RBCEs being paid on the same day.

+We have queried the relevant proportion calculation with HMRC as it will always produce a figure of less than one.

 Availability of the L S A and L S D B A

 Summary